-Managing Locked-In Syndrome: Lessons from a Profile of a Rare Case
+Managing Locked-In Syndrome: Lessons from a Case Profile

 Communication by an eyeblink-based Morse code system opens the door to progress for a 32-year-old with quadriplegia but intact cognition.

 By Richard Aguilera, MD, and Mary Stoffiere, MA, CCC-SLP